| Staying Aliveby Ken Montague

 Co. (textiles); and the Bell Organ Co.
 These firms came in the 1860s

+and brought capital and skilled workers with them.
 The Board of Trade, also founded in the 1860s, actively sought industries

 to come to Guelph.
 They themselves promoted and sold stock in an